 - The difference goes on line 31 of Schedule C and on your 1040.

-- If this amount is $400 or more, you’ll enter it on Schedule SE, which is used for calculating your Medicare and Social Security contributions (self-employment tax).
+- If this amount is $400 or more, you’ll enter it on Schedule SE, which is used for calculating your Medicare and Social Security taxes (self-employment tax).

 To jumpstart your business tax deductions, Lyft provides you with totals for some business expenses on your Driver Dashboard.
 This includes the Lyft fee, tolls, and other fees discussed above.
 It also includes the miles you drove while online.
 These are just the beginning of your business expenses.